Enigmatic-Smile/docs/home/README.md

 # Demo
 The iOS, Android and Web SDKs provide you a secure UI to collect your user’s card details securely on the web or mobile.

 Card numbers are instantly tokenised and we return to you a unique token that identifies each successfully linked card on your database.
-You should save the `id` of the card object that is returned inside your user's object.
-Every transaction we will send to you will have a `cardId` that you can use to identify the user that made that transaction.
+You should save the `id` of the card object and save it in your users' object in your database.
+Every transaction we send to you has a `cardId` that you can use to identify the user that made that transaction.

 ![Intro demo](https://docs.fidel.uk/assets/images/sdks_main.png "Preview of the web and mobile Fidel card linking UI")